hevyapp/hevy-gpt/README.md

 #### Conversation starters

-- What did I lift the last time I did bench press?
 - I want to gain muscle and build strength!
 Build be a 4 day split
+- When was the last time I did bench press?
+- Build me 4 dumbbell only routines
+- I'd like a full body routine, only bodyweight exercises

 #### Capabilities